SAN ANTONIO — WHEN TO WATER UNDER STAGE ONE WATERING RULES:

 Regulations in effect under the City's conservation ordinance:

-- Watering with an irrigation system, sprinkler or soaker hose is allowed only once a week before 11 a.m. or after 7 p.m. on your designated watering day.
+- Watering with an irrigation system, sprinkler or soaker hose is allowed only once a week from 7 to 11 a.m. and from 7 to 11 p.m. on your designated watering day.

-- Hand watering with a hand-held hose, drip irrigation, bucket or watering can is permitted any time and any day.
+Watering with a hand-held hose is allowed any time on any day.

-- All non-public swimming pools must have a minimum of 25 percent of the surface area covered with evaporation screens when not in use.
-Inflatable pool toys or floating decorations may be used.
+All non-public swimming pools must have a minimum of 25 percent of the surface area covered with evaporation screens when not in use.
+Inflatable pool toys or floating decorations may be used for this purpose.

-- Operators of golf courses, athletic fields and parks must submit a conservation plan to SAWS.
-For submittal requirements operators should contact SAWS Conservation Department at 210-704-SAVE.
-Golf courses, athletic fields and parks may not irrigate between the hours of 10 a.m. and 8 p.m.
+Operators of golf courses, athletic fields, and parks must submit a conservation plan to SAWS.
+For requirements, contact SAWS at 210-704-SAVE.
+Golf courses, athletic fields, and parks may not irrigate between 11 a.m. and 7 p.m.

 SOURCE: San Antonio Water System